 Choose Your Favorite Tea and a Microwavable Mug

-When it comes to choosing tea for microwaving purposes, you’ll be pleased to know that there are no major discrepancies between tea types to concern yourself with.
-However, the process will be much easier with tea bags than loose-leaf tea, so you should choose tea bags when making tea in the microwave.
+When it comes to choosing tea for microwaving purposes, you’ll be pleased to know that there are no major discrepancies between types of tea to concern yourself with.
+However, the process will be much easier with tea bags than loose leaf tea, so you should choose tea bags when making tea in the microwave.

-You can choose any type of tea you’d like, but it’s important to ensure that you choose a sturdy, microwavable mug to make your tea in.
+While you can choose any type of tea you’d like, but it’s important to ensure that you choose a sturdy, microwave-safe mug to make your tea in.
 Non-microwavable mugs can result in unevenly-heated water, get extremely hot, and even break, so choose wisely.
 Mugs like these barista-quality microwavable tall mugs from Amazon are a perfect choice.